ignYoqzii/DifferentialEquations/README.md

 # DifferentialEquations
-Differential Equations Validator with Runge Kutta 4 Algorithm
+Differential Equations Validator with Runge Kutta 4 Algorithm.
+This was an exam I had to do in Advanced Calculus.

 Notebook in french !